Are you living with chronic illness? Perhaps you are just trying to just survive through the day, every day.

 Would you believe what came up in the suggestion box?
 “Crohn’s, “IBS,” and “colitis.”
 Those were the words related to “suffering.”

 I laughed when I saw it and thought, “No wonder I understand suffering.
 I have been diagnosed with all three illnesses at one point or another.
-I have lived the very definition of suffering.”
+In fact, I have lived the very definition of suffering.”

 I am not saying this to make you feel sorry for me, or that somehow living with my chronic illness is worse than yours.
 What I am saying is that I understand what it is like to endure pain.

-I understand the kind of pain that is deep, dark, and hideous.
+I also understand the kind of pain that is deep, dark, and hideous.
 The kind that is relentless, unquenched, and, in fact, thirsty for more.
 The kind that makes you beg for death in your weakest moments.

 While my suffering has been horrific, I can bet you have had your share too.